explainers-by-googlers/cross-origin-storage/README.md

 ### Concurrency

 What should happen if two tabs depend on the same file, check COS, see the file is not in COS, and start downloading?
 Should this be handled more efficiently?
 How often does this happen in practice?
 In the worst case, the file gets downloaded twice, but would then still only be stored once in COS.
-Our current thinking is to not deal with this special case based on the tolerable worst case.
+This proposal does not address this case.
+In the worst case, the file is downloaded twice but stored only once in COS, which is considered an acceptable outcome.

 ### Partial COS matches

 If the developer wants to check if two files A and B, with the hashes hash_A and hash_B are stored in COS, but only one of the two is stored, the API will still fail with a `NotFoundError` `DOMException` without revealing the partial match.
-Should it?
-Our current thinking is that it complicates error handling, especially since the expected use cases commonly require all files to be present for the app to function, for example, the tokenizer, configurations, weights, and graph with an AI model.
-Additionally, it's preferable to not reveal partial matches for privacy reasons, as this would allow (very limited) enumeration of COS contents.
+The current position is that revealing partial matches would complicate error handling, particularly since the expected use cases commonly require all files to be present simultaneously—for example, the tokenizer, configuration files, weights, and graph for an AI model.
+Partial-match disclosure is also undesirable from a privacy perspective, as it would enable limited enumeration of COS contents.

 As an alternative, the developer can always check for each file separately if it is stored in COS.
 This way, the developer can handle partial matches as they see fit, for example, by only downloading the missing files from the network.

 ### Minimum file size

 Should there be a required minimum file size for a file to be eligible for COS?
-Most likely not, since it would be trivial to inflate the file size of non-qualifying files by adding space characters or comments.
+No minimum file size is proposed.
+It would be trivial to inflate a file's size to meet any such threshold, for example by appending padding bytes or comments.

 ### Handling of eviction

 Under critical storage pressure, user agents could offer a dialog that invites the user to manually free up storage.
 The user agent could also delete files automatically based on, for example, a least recently used approach.

-User agents are further envisioned to offer user agent settings UI for the user to see what files are stored in COS and what origins have (least) recently used each file.
-The user can then choose to delete files from COS using this UI.
+User agents are further expected to provide settings UI through which users can inspect which files are stored in COS and which origins have most or least recently accessed each file.
+Users may then choose to delete files from COS through this UI.

 When the user clears site data, all usage information associated with the origin should be removed from files in COS.
 If a file in COS, after the removal of usage information, is deemed unused, the user agent may delete it from COS.

 ### Manual COS management

-If a user already has manually downloaded a file like a large AI model, should the user agent offer a way to let the user put the file in COS?
-This could just be an affordance provided by the user agent.
+If a user already has manually downloaded a file such as a large AI model, should the user agent offer a way to let the user put the file in COS?
+This could be an affordance provided by the user agent.

 ## Considered alternatives

 ### Adding a description for each file apart from the hash

-To make manual COS management easier, one could imagine allowing developers to store a description together with the resource.
+To facilitate manual COS management, one approach would be to allow developers to store a human-readable description alongside the resource.
 Apps could reference to the same file identified by a unique hash using different descriptions.
 For example, an English site could refer to the [`g-2b-it-gpu-int4.bin`](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin) AI model as "Gemma AI model from Google", whereas another Spanish site could refer to it as "modelo de IA grande de Google".
 Instead, we envision user agents to enrich COS management UI based on the hashes.
 For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the user agent settings UI.

 ### Storing files without hashing

 Storing files by their names rather than using hashes would risk name collisions, especially in a cross-origin environment.
 The use of hashes guarantees unique identification of each file, ensuring that the contents are consistently recognized and retrieved.
 Storing files based on their URLs would work if apps reference the same URLs, for example, on the same CDN, but wouldn't work if apps reference the same file stored at different locations.

-### Manually accessing files from harddisk
+### Manually accessing files from a local disk

 Different origins can manually open the same file on disk, either using the File System Access API's `showOpenFilePicker()` method or using the classic `<input type="file">` approach.
 This requires the file to be stored once, and access to the file can then be shared as explained in [Cache AI models in the browser](https://developer.chrome.com/docs/ai/cache-models#special_case_use_a_model_on_a_hard_disk).
 While this works, it's manual and error-prone, as it requires the user to know what file to choose from their hard drive in the file picker.

 ### Integrating cross-origin storage in the `fetch()` API

-On the server, cross-origin isolation isn't really a problem.
+On the server, cross-origin isolation is not really a problem.
 At the same time, server runtimes like Node.js, Bun, or Deno implement `fetch()` as well.
-To avoid fragmentation and to keep the present `fetch()` API simple, it probably doesn't make sense to add COS to `fetch()`.
+To avoid fragmentation and to keep the present `fetch()` API simple, it does not make sense to add COS to `fetch()`.
 Since `fetch()` is URL-based, this would also not solve the case where the same file is stored at different locations.

 ### Integrating cross-origin storage in the Cache API